What Do Teeth Represent in the Bible? 50+ Verses

 Meaning: Kind words have the power to uplift and heal, bringing joy and comfort to those who hear them.
 It's a beautiful reminder of the impact our speech can have on others.

-10 Bible Verses on Teeth and Judgment
+10 Bible Verses About Teeth, Judgment, and Accountability

 21) Matthew 7:2